About the School

 The School is on the main campus, within easy reach of all central facilities of the University.
 Occupying three buildings, almost all study and research is carried out here.

-Opening in September 2016, the new Teaching Centre for Mathematics and Physics will provide a dedicated space for teaching within the School.
+The Teaching Centre for Mathematics and Physics (opened in 2016) provides a dedicated space for teaching within the School.
 Facilities include new lecture and group-study rooms, a new student social area, computer facilities and a state-of-the-art Physics laboratory.
-The Centre will be the exciting central hub for our students.
+The Centre is an exciting central hub for our students.

 The School of Mathematics and Physics is based around the three former teaching departments of Applied Mathematics, Pure Mathematics and Physics & Astronomy.